tripta96/gender-predict/README.md

 ## Setup

-* Clone is reposipory in a python2 virtual environment and run `pip install -r requirements.txt` to install all project dependencies
+* Clone this reposipory in a python2 virtual environment and run `pip install -r requirements.txt` to install all project dependencies
   * Note this project was developed on and tested on ubuntu 18.04

 ## Running